Vytek/CSky-Dynamic-Sky-Unity/README.md

 The asset is deprecated, so it will not have updates.

-This asset was part of my game of survival, but being a game made for fun I'm in no hurry, I decided to wait for some interesting features to stop being in preview, to implement it in my game and therefore in the sky of this.

 # Some known issues

 Currently there are some problems, so you may need to make several adjustments.